Sven-vh/ImReflect/README.md

 ### Custom Functionality

-As of right now the library supports only primitive types.
-I plan on adding most std types too, like ``vector``, ``map``, ``pair``, etc.
+As of right now, the library supports most C++ and std types.
 However, if you need more customization, the library offers the ability to add your own custom type functions without touching the library.
 For example:

 ```cpp
 struct Transform {
 	vec3 position;